mod_alias silently drops aliases containing a ~

 #2 Updated by stbuehler over 9 years ago

 I couldn't reproduce your problem, perhaps you should post a minimal config which reproduces your problem.

 I even created a extra testcase to test this, see http://repo.or.cz/w/lighttpd.git?a=shortlog;h=refs/heads/lighttpd-1.4.x-stbuehler

-#4 Updated by moo almost 9 years ago
+#4 Updated by moo about 9 years ago

 - Status changed from Fixed to Need Feedback